-Please note the COVID-19 situation is changing rapidly in Lambeth.
-The following data will be updated regularly, however it may not represent the current picture.
+Please note the Covid-19 situation is changing rapidly in Lambeth.
+The following data will be updated regularly however may not represent the current picture.

 View the data

 As part of our Lambeth outbreak and control plan, we are committed to sharing the information we have about the Covid-19 situation in Lambeth.